fjhuyan/cse455_final_project_birds/index.md

 Group: Akshit Arora, Braxton Kinney, Frederick Huyan, Leo Liao, Nikolai Scheel

+## Simple Experiments

+Before actually training models for the Kaggle competition, we started with some basic experimentation on MNIST and CIFAR to help us understand neural networks.
+If you would like to directly read what we did for the Kaggle competition, [skip to the "Problem Statement" section below](#Problem-Statement)

 ## Problem Statement

 We wanted to build a neural network that could classify 555 different species of birds.

+// TODO

 ## Data